 To ensure public health and safety protocols are observed, and to maximize opportunities for all recreational shooters, only online reservations will be accepted when BASF reopens at 7 a.m.
 Wednesday, May 13.
 The new online reservation system for all ranges will be available Monday, May 11.

 A reservation is not needed to shoot on the archery range.
 Archers can purchase a daily pass online, or pay a daily fee (cash only) near the archery range entrance.

 Q: Is Arizona’s outdoors still open to hunting and fishing?

 Absolutely.
 As always, hunters and anglers must be in possession of a valid Arizona hunting, fishing or combo license.
-Check with appropriate local municipalities and land-management agencies for any restriction or closure notices of parks, lakes or boat docks.
+Check with appropriate local municipalities and land-management agencies for any restriction or closure notices of campsites, parks, lakes or boat docks.

 Q: Speaking of hunting, is the harvesting of big game for sustenance during this national emergency OK?

 No. All license and hunt permit-tag requirements, season dates, legal methods of take and bag limits are to be observed and will be strictly enforced.
 Poaching is a crime.
 Any wildlife violations can be reported to the department’s Operation Game Thief hotline at (800) 352-0700.